milkbottledude/woodlands-jb_tracker/Documentation.md

     Same as (6), except instead of showing what point in the month the row's date is at, this feature shows at what point the row's date is in the year.

-Another idea i have for a column is 'amount of jam in the previous hour' or previous few hours.
+Another idea i have for a column is 'amount of jam in the previous hour' or previous few hours (not familiar enough with this method yet, TBC).
 An instance is likely to have a jam if there was already a build up of cars in the previous hour/hours 🚙🚗💨.
-I only recently learned this, its known as 'lagging', which we can implement using the 'shift' function from pandas.
-(TBC) It will kinda look like this in a train.csv:
+I only recently learned this, its known as 'lagging' and we can implement it using the 'shift' function from pandas.
+It will kinda look like this in a train.csv:

 ```
     ...     congestion_value     previous_hour